Tiago Dias: Feirense

 On 9 July 2021, he moved to Feirense.

 Casa Pia

 On 19 June 2023, Primeira Liga side Casa Pia announced the signing of Dias on a four-year contract.

+Lusitânia

+In June 2025, Dias joined recently-promoted Liga Portugal 2 club Lusitânia on a two-year contract.

 Style of play

 Dias is a left-footed right winger, who can also play in a number 10 role.
 An agile, quick, and fast attacking player, he is known for his dribbling, ball control, and shooting from a long range.